 Mackenzie acts as the registrar and transfer agent of the Funds at its office in Toronto, Ontario.
+It keeps track of the owners of securities of the Funds, processes purchase, switch and redemption orders, and issues investor account statements and annual tax-reporting information.
 The register of investors of each of the Funds is maintained at Mackenzie's office in Toronto.